HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Simulations

 The `Numerical InVestigation of dwARf galaxies Including AGN feedback in the Local Group', {\nivarialg} project (\citealt{ContrerasSantos_etal}), is a new set of simulations whose initial conditions are drawn from one of the {\hestia} intermediate-resolution runs, and are based on the galaxy formation model from the {\nihao} (\citealt{2015MNRAS.454...83Wang}) and {\magicc} (\citealt{stinson2012}; \citealt{2012MNRAS.424.1275Brook}) projects, which have been shown to follow well observed galaxy scaling relations (e.g. \citealt{2012MNRAS.424.1275Brook}; \citealt{2015MNRAS.454...83Wang}; \citealt{2016MNRAS.463L..69Maccio}; \citealt{2017MNRAS.467.4937Dutton}; \citealt{2018MNRAS.473.4392Santos-Santos}).

 The simulations comprise two analogue runs: one in which a SMBH is seeded at the centre of haloes exceeding $M_{\rm halo}\sim10^{10}M_{\odot}$, and another in which SMBH seeding is disabled.
 In this work, we use the run without the SMBH implementation.
-The cosmological initial conditions used to generate the Local Group environment in {\nivarialg} are drawn from one of the {\hestia} intermediate-resolution runs, following an approach similar to that adopted in \citealt{arora22}.
-The zoom-in region of {\nivarialg} consists of a sphere of radius $5 h^{-1}\rm Mpc$ centred on the Local Group.
-The particle masses for DM and gas are $m_{\rm DM} = 1.6\times 10^{6} M_{\odot}$ and $m_{\rm gas} = 3\times 10^{5} M_{\odot}$, respectively.
-The minimum gravitational softening lengths are $\epsilon_{\rm DM} = 860\rm pc$ for DM and $\epsilon_{\rm gas} = 488\rm pc$ for gas.
-This cosmological hydrodynamical simulation is run with a modified version of the Smoothed Particle Hydrodynamics (SPH) code {\gasoline} \citep{2017MNRAS.471.2357Wadsley}, similar to that used in \cite{2019MNRAS.487.5476Blank}.
+The cosmological initial conditions used to generate the Local Group environment in {\nivarialg} are drawn from one of the {\hestia} intermediate-resolution runs, following an approach similar to that adopted in \cite{arora22}.
+The zoom-in region of {\nivarialg} consists of a sphere of radius $5\, h^{-1}\rm Mpc$ centred on the Local Group.
+The particle masses for DM, gas, and stars are $m_{\rm DM} = 1.6\times 10^{6}\, M_{\odot}$, $m_{\rm gas} = 3\times 10^{5}\, M_{\odot}$, $m_{\rm star} = 6\times 10^{4}\, M_{\odot}$, respectively.
+The minimum gravitational softening lengths are $\epsilon_{\rm DM} = 860\rm\, pc$ for DM and $\epsilon_{\rm gas} = 488\rm\, pc$ for gas.
+This cosmological hydrodynamical simulation is run with a modified version of the Smoothed Particle Hydrodynamics (SPH) code {\gasoline} \citep{2017MNRAS.471.2357Wadsley}.
+The BH implementation is described in \cite{2019MNRAS.487.5476Blank}, which is also the one used in \cite{2024MNRAS.533.1463Waterval}, while the chemistry evolution is the same as {\nihaolg} (\citealt{arora22}).
 Gas and metal-line cooling are implemented for H, He, and several metal species (\citealt{shen2010}), using {\cloudy} \citep{Ferland_1998}.
-A uniform UV background \citep{haardt_madau1996} provides ionising radiation and heating of the medium, modelling reionisation, which completes at $z \sim 6$.
-The density threshold for SF is set to $n_{\rm th} = 10\rm cm^{-3}$, consistent with the densities of giant molecular clouds.
-Gas is also required to have a temperature below $T_{\rm th} = 1.5\times10^{4}\rm K$.
-Star formation follows a \cite{2003PASP..115..763Chabrier} IMF and the Kennicutt–Schmidt relation (\citealt{1959ApJ...129..243Smidth}; \citealt{1998ApJ...498..541Kennicutt}).
+A uniform UV background \citep{haardt_madau1996} provides ionising radiation and heating of the medium, modelling reionisation, which is completed at $z \sim 6$.
+The density threshold for SF is set to $n_{\rm th} = 10\rm\, cm^{-3}$, consistent with the densities of giant molecular clouds.
+Gas is also required to have a temperature below $T_{\rm th} = 1.5\times10^{4}\rm\, K$.
+SF follows a \cite{2003PASP..115..763Chabrier} initial mass function and the Kennicutt–Schmidt relation (\citealt{1959ApJ...129..243Smidth}; \citealt{1998ApJ...498..541Kennicutt}).
 Supernovae types Ia and II, as well as early stellar feedback \citep{stinson2012}, are included to inject energy and metals into the surrounding medium in both runs.